microsoft/CameraTraps/api/batch_processing/postprocessing/CameraTrapJsonManagerApp.md

 ## Help

-If you run into any issues whatsoever, email us at cameratraps@lila.science for help!
+If you run into any issues, email us at cameratraps@lila.science for help!